yuta0822/cook_app/README.md

 - has_many: comments
 - belongs_to_active_hash :genre

+with_options presence: true do validates :nickname validates :profile end with_options presence: true,numericality: { other_than: 1 } do
+  validates :genre_id
+end

 ## cooksテーブル
 | Column        | Type       | Options                        |
 | -----------   | ---------- | ------------------------------ |